At a glance

 - Reduce serum calcium by flushing it out of the body; this may be accomplished by diuresis (facilitation of increased urine output) with saline solution.

-- Calcitonin is a hormone which is produced by the C cells of the thyroid gland when blood levels of calcium are elevated.
+- Calcitonin is a hormone that is produced by the C cells of the thyroid gland when blood levels of calcium are elevated.
 It works by inhibiting the activity and formation of osteoclasts (cells in the bone which breaks down bone tissue).
 Calcium enters the bloodstream when osteoclasts break down bone.
 Your veterinarian may prescribe an injectable synthetic form of this hormone to help bring down calcium levels.

 Never give your cat supplements unless told to do so by a veterinarian.